nforesperance/Multi_Step_Form-React-antd-Redux-/README.md

-# React Step Form
+# React Multi Step Form

-> Form with multiple steps and confirmation.
-Frontend only, no API.
-Uses Material UI
+> A multi step form build with react, ant design and redux.
+The data is collected, verified and stored in the redux store as you fill.

 ## Quick Start